After template installation and choosing it to the default template, click on the template's name in the template manager to set the parameters.

 Top menu settings:

 In position-1 you can setup a menu, but this free version does not support a dropdown menu.
-Remove everything from the "Module class suffix" and "Menu class suffix" of this module in the module manager!
+Remove everything from the "Menu class" and "Module class" of this module in the module manager, set Layout: Default, Module Tag: div!

 Side menu style

-If you want a side menu that looks like the menu on the left, set the "Module class suffix" to _menu and remove everything from the "Menu class suffix"!
-If you also want to hide it from mobile phones, set it this way:
+If you want a side menu that looks like the menu on the left, set the "Module class" to _menu and remove everything from the "Menu class", set Layout: Default, Module Tag: Div!

 The module position that is not shown in the picture below is: position-6 (right sidebar).

 This template is responsive, so it adapts to the size of the mobile device.
 You can also see this on a desktop computer when you decrease the size of your browser.
 But it's worth hiding some of the modules on mobiles, because the order of the content of the website corresponds to the order of that in the source code.
 For this purpose you can use some css classes for the modules in the "Module class suffix".
-E.g. type
+You can find the css classes for hiding modules here.
+You can hide modules on different display sizes: xs=extra small, sm=small, md=middle, lg=large, xl=extra large, xxl=the largest.

 You can put your own CSS code into the css/user.css file that you have to create if you need it.